Hey-o! Let’s talk about how to make homemade baby food!

 (Lincoln has shown signs of a dairy intolerance so right now we are not feeding him cheese, cottage cheese, or yogurt, which are typical in the diets of a 9 month old.
 I have not had to cut dairy out of my diet though.)

 Currently Lincoln prefers finger foods over pureed foods (seriously kind of a divo about it!) but that certainly wasn’t always the case.
-As the title of this post implies, I made all his baby food using a blender starting at 6 months and I’m going to show you how you can do it too.
+As the title of this post implies, I made all his baby food using a blender starting at 6 months and I’m going to show you how to make homemade baby food too.
 Here’s what you need – I’m sure you have most if not all of the supplies already!

 - A big pot to steam food in